-An employee may use available sick leave for the diagnosis, care, or treatment of a family member's existing health condition or for a family member's preventive care.
-An employee may also use available sick leave for routine medical appointments for members of the employee's household.
+An employee may use accrued available sick leave for the diagnosis, care, or treatment of a family member's existing health condition or for a family member's preventive care.
+An employee may also use available sick leave for routine medical appointments for family members or members of the employee's household.